 Usually, when I’m in a new destination, I walk everywhere!
 I’ll easily walk between 15-25 kilometres a day to explore hidden alleys and famous sites.
-With so much walking, I tend to not gain any weight when I’m on the road.
+With so much walking, I tend not to gain any weight when I’m on the road.
 Depending on where I am, I have some favourite shoes to bring.
-In warm climates, I always bring my trusted Birkenstock slippers and I can walk on them for hours!
-For more support, I absolutely love Nike runners and they will have a dual purpose.
-Walking around in cities and sports!
-For longer walks and hiking I love my trusted Salomon hiking boots!
-And I try to not bring any more shoes!
-They often take up a ton of space and depending on the destination, I try to bring 2-3 pairs of shoes max!
+I always take my trusted Birkenstock slippers in warm climates, and I can walk on them for hours!
+For more support, I love Nike runners, and they will have a dual purpose.
+For walking around in cities and sports!
+For longer walks and hiking, I love my trusted Salomon hiking boots!
+And I try not to bring any more shoes!
+They often take up a ton of space, and depending on the destination; I try to bring 2-3 pairs of shoes max!

 2. Bring a yoga mat!

 But aside from walking, I also try to look after my body.
 Yoga is one of my favourite ways to look after myself.
-Recently I discovered amazing travel Yoga mats by Yoga Hero!
+Recently I discovered the unique travel Yoga mats by Yoga Hero!
 They have beautiful designs, are lightweight and can easily be washed!
 They are made from recycled materials and are long-lasting.
-I used to use a towel when I travel but this makes my yoga practice so much more fun!
+I used to use a towel when I travel, but this makes my yoga practice so much more fun!

 One of my daily must-do’s is to meditate.
-There are many things you can do for your mental health and meditation is one of my favourite ways to do so.
-I absolutely love the Sah Method and the Calm App.
-I journal along the way and I try to maintain my mental health as much as my physical health!
+You can do many things for your mental health, and meditation is one of my favourite ways to do so.
+I love the Sah Method and the Calm App.
+I journal along the way, and I try to maintain my mental health as much as my physical health!

 4. Stay active!